Prinzhorn/skrollr-stylesheets/README.md

 <link rel="stylesheet" type="text/css" href="style.css" media="only screen and (min-width: 1050px)" data-skrollr-stylesheet />
 ```

-This feature relays on [window.matchMedia](https://developer.mozilla.org/en-US/docs/DOM/window.matchMedia).
+This feature relies on [window.matchMedia](https://developer.mozilla.org/en-US/docs/DOM/window.matchMedia).
-There is an [matchMedia polyfill](https://github.com/paulirish/matchMedia.js) available that can be used with older browsers.
+There is a [matchMedia polyfill](https://github.com/paulirish/matchMedia.js) available that can be used with older browsers.Look at [http://caniuse.com/#search=matchmedia](http://caniuse.com/#search=matchmedia) for browser compatibility.

 Sass
 -----